ms-van3t-devs/ms-van3t/README.md

 All the commands here shown are issued in the folder ~/ns-allinone-3.29/ns-3.29

 To run the program:
-`./waf --run "v2i-lte-sandbox"`
+`./waf --run "v2i-lte-sandbox"` or
+`./waf --run "v2i-80211p-sandbox"`

 *  Nodes are created in the ns3 simulation as vehicle enters the SUMO simulation
-*  A full LTE stack is implemented at lower layers
+*  A full LTE or WAVE stack is implemented at lower layers (depending on which example is run)

 In this example, every vehicle that enters the scenario will start sending CAM (in plain text) with freq 10 hz.
 The server will receive them and with probability 1/100 will reply with a DENM (in plain text).
 To switch to ASN.1 format, use the command --asn=true.
-The mobility trace is managed by the file automotive/example/sumo-files/cars.rou.xml -> please note that the very first line of this file are used to determine the number of UE to be generated in the simulation.
+The mobility trace is managed by the file automotive/example/sumo-files/cars.rou.xml -> please note that the very first line of this file are used to determine the number of UE to be generated in the simulation and is very important to update it if the numebr of vehicles changes.

 **Important**
-In this very simple toy case, it is possible to connect at most 23 UEs to the enB (due to LENA limitation).
+If using the LTE version in this very simple toy case, it is possible to connect at most 23 UEs to the enB (due to LENA limitation).
 There are two workarounds:
 1) By using the command `--ns3::LteEnbRrc::SrsPeriodicity=[value]"`where [value]=0, 2, 5, 10, 20, 40, 80, 160, 320.
 In this way you can add more UEs.
 Example: `./waf --run "v2i-lte-sandbox --ns3::LteEnbRrc::SrsPeriodicity=160"`
 2) By working with SUMO, you can for example create a closed topology (e.g. a ring) and use tools such as rerouters to re-use the vehicles and let them inside the simulation.